-EID-prefix range configured on the ETR.
+- A data-probe is a LISP-encapsulated data packet where Data Probe: the inner header destination address equals the outer header destination address used to trigger a Map-Reply by a decapsulating ETR.
+In addition, the original packet is decapsulated and delivered to the destination host if the destination EID is in the EID-prefix range configured on the ETR.
 Otherwise, the packet is discarded.
 A Data Probe is used in some of the mapping database designs to "probe" or request a Map-Reply from an ETR; in other cases, Map-Requests are used.
 See each mapping database design for details.

-- Proxy ITR (PITR): A PITR is also known as a PTR is defined and described in [INTERWORK], a PITR acts like an ITR but does so on behalf of non-LISP sites which send packets to destinations at LISP sites. - Proxy ETR (PETR): A PETR is defined and described in [INTERWORK], a PETR acts like an ETR but does so on behalf of LISP sites which send packets to destinations at non-LISP sites. - Route-returnability: is an assumption that the underlying routing system will deliver packets to the destination.
-When combined with a nonce that is provided by a sender and returned by a receiver, this limits off-path data insertion. - LISP site: is a set of routers in an edge network that are under a single technical administration.
+When using Data Probes, by sending Map-Requests on the underlying routing system, EID-prefixes must be advertised.
+However, this is discouraged if the core is to scale by having less EID-prefixes stored in the core router's routing tables. - Proxy ITR (PITR): A PITR is defined and described in [INTERWORK], a PITR acts like an ITR but does so on behalf of non-LISP sites which send packets to destinations at LISP sites. - Proxy ETR (PETR): A PETR is defined and described in [INTERWORK], a PETR acts like an ETR but does so on behalf of LISP sites which send packets to destinations at non-LISP sites. - Route-returnability: is an assumption that the underlying routing system will deliver packets to the destination.
+When combined with a nonce that is provided by a sender and returned by a receiver, this limits off-path data insertion.
+A routereturnability check is verified when a message is sent with a nonce, another message is returned with the same nonce, and the destination of the original message appears as the source of the returned message. - LISP site: is a set of routers in an edge network that are under a single technical administration.
 LISP routers which reside in the edge network are the demarcation points to separate the edge network from the core network. - Client-side: a term used in this document to indicate a connection initiation attempt by an EID.
 The ITR(s) at the LISP site are the first to get involved in obtaining database map cache entries by sending Map-Request messages. - Server-side: a term used in this document to indicate a connection initiation attempt is being accepted for a destination EID.
 The ETR(s) at the destination LISP site are the first to send Map-Replies to the source site initiating the connection.
-The ETR(s) at this destination site can obtain mappings by gleaning information from Map-Requests, Data-Probes, or encapsulated packets. - Locator Status Bits (LSBs): Locator status bits are present in the LISP header.
+The ETR(s) at this destination site can obtain mappings by gleaning information from Map-Requests, Data-Probes, or encapsulated packets.

+Locator Status Bits (LSBs): Locator status bits are present in the LISP header.
 They are used by ITRs to inform ETRs about the up/ down status of all ETRs at the local site.
 These bits are used as a hint to convey up/down router status and not path reachability status.
 The LSBs can be verified by use of one of the Locator Reachability Algorithms described in Section 6.3.